We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 No. The MHA program is a prescribed cohort-based program with all required courses for the degree.

 No. The MHA is a full-time program only.
 It follows a condensed format that requires students to attend classes approximately one weekend per month.
+Attendance in each class is mandatory.

 All 300 & 400 level courses are used towards the calculation of your admission average, irrespective of the year the courses were completed.
+If you have completed a previous graduate degree, the cumulative grade point average for your graduate courses will be taking into consideration.

-All undergraduate courses are used to calculate the GPA.
+All undergraduate courses are used to calculate your GPA.
 As an international student, there are specific requirements for each country, which can be found online at the UBC Graduate Studies Web site.
 Applicants must meet the minimum requirements for their particular country and university.

 Generally speaking, if applicants don’t meet the minimum academic requirements, they are not eligible for admission to any UBC graduate program.
 The MHA program is competitive and the number of applicants exceeds the number of spaces for the program.
 However, the MHA admissions committee will consider applicants whose GPA falls below the minimum and also presents strong supporting documents including: